Welcome To The

 to function 1/2 hour before the normal start time for shooting.
 Prior to that

 time, access is not permitted.
+It will not operate until 9:30 AM on most days.

 The chapter house